 During her trial, a Johnson & Johnson employee testified that the company never created a plan for how to remove the mesh from patients if it caused problems.
 The jury awarded Hammons $5.5 million for her injuries and $7 million in punitive damages.

 Women and Husbands Seek Compensation for Mesh Injuries

-Device manufacturers named in mesh lawsuits never recalled transvaginal mesh devices or offered compensation for injuries.
-So women were forced to seek compensation through the legal system.
+Device manufacturers named in mesh lawsuits never recalled transvaginal mesh devices and never offered compensation to women their products hurt.